 You're not competing on price — you're competing on value:

 If you're the cheapest quote, the client will remember that you were cheap when something goes wrong.
 If you're the middle price and you do great work, the client trusts you and refers you.
 Clients who shop purely on price are problems — they'll blame you if costs rise, haggle over every $5, and demand endless variations.
-The right move is simple: quote fair, do brilliant work, and let the cheap clients go elsewhere while good clients stick with you.

 Value your own time: